noun, plural O·ma·has, (especially collectively) O·ma·ha for 2.

-Examples from the Web for omaha
+Example sentences from the Web for Omaha

 In any case, that the American demo teams failed at Omaha because of heavy casualties is a fact.

 Along with all the others, an Anglo-American controversy (still unresolved today) grew up out of this matter of Omaha.

 But at midnight the deepest penetration on Omaha was barely more than a mile.